Where am I? How did I get here?

 I have bipolar disorder and have been in and out (mostly out) of treatment my entire adult life, but I have been continuously in treatment and medicated since late August of 2017.
 I write about it sometimes.

-I live in Brooklyn with my girlfriend and my cat Suavecito.
+I live in Connecticut with my wife and my cat Suavecito.

 Why should I read?
 Why should I subscribe?